BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 POST http://localhost:PORT/graphql
 ```

-Every request — whether you are fetching a list of jobs, looking up a single salary record, or creating a new one — goes to this same address.
+Every request, whether you are fetching a list of jobs, looking up a single salary record, or creating a new one, goes to this same address.
 The GraphQL query in the request body tells the server what you want.

 There is also a browser-based sandbox at: